 Track 6: Tinnitus

-Tinnitus is the perception of ringing in the ears when no external sound is present.
-Tinnitus is a commonplace issue that affects around one in every five people.
-Tinnitus is not a condition in and of itself; it is a symptom of a more serious ailment, such as age-related hearing loss, ear damage, or a circulatory system disorder.
-Tinnitus, while annoying, is usually not an indication of something serious.
-Although it can increase with age, tinnitus can improve with treatment for many people.
-Treating a diagnosed underlying cause every now and then allows.
-Other therapies attenuate or conceal noise, making tinnitus less bothersome.
+Tinnitus is the sense of a ringing in the ears in the absence of external sound.
+Tinnitus is a prevalent condition that affects around one in every five persons.
+Tinnitus is not a disease in and of itself; rather, it is a symptom of a more serious condition, such as age-related hearing loss, ear injury, or circulatory system dysfunction.
+Tinnitus, while bothersome, is usually not a sign of anything dangerous.
+Tinnitus can worsen with age, but it is treatable for many people.
+Treating a diagnosed underlying cause occasionally permits.
+Other treatments reduce or mask noise, which makes tinnitus less irritating.

-Acoustic neuroma surgery may potentially include the removal of all or a portion of the tumour.
-There are three basic surgical methods for removing an acoustic neuroma: Translabyrinthine, which entails making an incision behind the ear and removing the bone from the middle and back of the ear.
-The advantage of this procedure is that it allows the doctor to examine a crucial cranial nerve before removing the tumour.
-The downside of this method is that it causes permanent hearing loss.
-Retrosigmoid/sub-occipital, which involves exposing the back of the tumour by starting the skull towards the back of the top.
-This procedure can be utilised to remove tumours of any size while still allowing the patient to hear.
-Middle fossa, which entails removing a little portion of bone above the ear canal in order to access and remove small tumours localised to the internal auditory canal, a narrow conduit connecting the brain to the middle and internal ear.
-This method can also help doctors keep a patient's hearing intact.
+Acoustic neuroma surgery may involve the excision of all or a portion of the tumour.
+There are three primary surgical procedures for eliminating an acoustic neuroma: Translabyrinthine surgery involves making an incision behind the ear and removing bone from the middle and back of the ear.
+The benefit of this surgery is that it permits the clinician to evaluate a vital cranial nerve before removing the cancer.
+The disadvantage of this approach is that it results in permanent hearing loss.
+Retrosigmoid/sub-occipital surgery includes revealing the rear of the tumour by moving the skull towards the back of the top.
+This method can be used to remove tumours of any size while preserving the patient's hearing.
+Middle fossa surgery involves cutting a little section of bone above the ear canal in order to access and remove small tumours located in the internal auditory canal, a narrow conduit that connects the brain to the middle and internal ear.
+This procedure can also assist doctors preserve a patient's hearing.

 • Otoplasty and cosmetic ear surgery